elocremarc/Plantbox/README.md

 ```
 You might need to reconnect to your SSH session after you change your password.
 Once you are connected to your Raspberry Pi with a SSH connection you are ready to get started!

-Make sure your have Git installed.
+Make sure your install Git.
 ```
 $ sudo apt-get install git
 ```